 Noun: Yahweh 'yaa,wey: A name for the God of the Old Testament as transliterated from the Hebrew consonants YHVH

-Notice how different the Name is presented in the definition while in the phonetic pronunciation it is a W and not the V?
-If we look at this correctly, it would mean that the W and the V in YHVH should be pronounced the same, as in YHWH.
+Notice how different the Name is presented in the definition while in the phonetic pronunciation (yaa,wey) it is a W and not the V?
+If we look at this correctly, it would mean that the W and the V, in YHVH, should be pronounced the same, as in YHWH.
 So, why the V?
-Because the Jehovah Witnesses (and others in the 19th century) decided that they should listen to the Jewish scholars, who have no interest in letting or allowing Gentiles to say the name of their God, a Name most of them refuse to pronounce out-loud.
-This, too, is why many in the Jewish and other circles will present the name of our Savior as Y'shua, dropping the H and in this way, keeping those silly Christians from saying the name of their God.
+Because the Jehovah Witnesses (and others in the 19th century) decided that they should listen to the Jewish scholars, who have no interest in letting or allowing Gentiles to say the name of their God -- a Name most of them refuse to pronounce, or vocalize, out-loud.
+This, too, is why many present the name of our Savior as Y'shua -- by dropping the H they keep those silly Christians from saying the name of their God.
 Somewhere along the line in Hebrew thought, it was decided that saying His Holy Name had to be protected to keep anyone from "taking His Name in vain" and most of all, keeping it from the gentiles saying it or using it.
 In an odd way, this actually helped the Gentiles who where coming to His Word and recognizing the Covenant made with all Israel and connected to the New Covenant from actually committing that sin, while they were actually doing the very thing they, the religious Israelis, were doing.
 If you look up the word, vain, as in not taking His Name in "vain" (Ex 20:7), you find that this can also mean, to "profane".

 As we have already read, from the World Dictionary, the God of Isarel is ronounced as YaaWey or YaHWeH, but written it is supposed to be YaHVeH?
 Now, let us get this right, We are to see and present His Holy Name as YHVH but pronounc His Holy Name as Yaa wey?
-This means, as mentioned, that the V is supposed to be sounded out as we would sound out the W. Except for in Germany, where this error seems to have originated.
-The Latins (Roman Church) used to use the V letter but they pronounced it as the W is today and have long since stopped using it in that way.
+This means, as previously mentioned, that the V is supposed to be sounded out as we would sound out the W. Except for in Germany, where this error seems to have originated.
+The Latins (Roman Church) used to use the V letter but they pronounced it as the W is today, and have long since stopped using it in that way.
 The English and other, however, as the letter pronunciation change they did not chose to retain its corrected pronunciation.

 Comments and Questions to -- firstname.lastname@example.org